AtlasOfLivingAustralia/ala-mantine/README.md

 `npm i @atlasoflivingaustralia/ala-mantine`

-### Local
+### Local Development

-To enable live updating of `ala-mantine` changes in a client application, run the following commands.
+To enable live updating of `ala-mantine` changes in a client application via `yarn link`, run the following commands.

 In the `ala-mantine` root directory, run:
 ```sh